bvluong/Ruby-Visualizer/README.md

 ### Technologies

-+ Vue.js
++ Vue.js / Vuex
 + Ruby on Rails
 + binding_of_caller
-+ tracepoint
++ Tracepoint
-+ webpack
++ Webpack
-+ babel
++ Babel
-+ npm
++ Yarn
 + vue-ace-editor
 + HTML / CSS
++ Axios

 Ruby Visualizer will be a one page application built with a Vue frontend and a Rails backend.
-Users will input code into a Vue component, which will then be passed to Rails via AJAX request for parsing.
+Users will input code into a Vue component, which will then be passed to Rails via Axios request for parsing.
 The code will be received in a controller and then sent to a code evaluator function to be parsed and formatted.
 The evaluator will obtain the stack frames for each line of code and store a snapshot of the current variables.
 The series of snapshots will be put into a JSON object and passed back to the frontend state.
 The frontend state will handle displaying each snapshot as the user moves through their code.

 #### Challenges